How do you see yourself?

 - Visualize the bottom of your file basket or inbox as empty, and feel the sense of completion.

-- Imagine you are tasting your favorite fruit or smelling your favorite scent.
+- Imagine you are tasting your favorite fruit or experiencing your favorite scent.
 Savor the taste or scent and feel yourself relax.

 - Visualize your favorite color and let it spread throughout your body and mind.
 Feel the wave of pleasant relaxation.